Information for Authors

 Authors must be undergraduates or recent graduates (within six months of graduation) when the manuscript is submitted.

-All manuscripts must be submitted by the student author(s) through the online system.
+All manuscripts (doc or docx) must be submitted by the student author(s) through the online system in English.

 Once the student manuscript has been submitted, the instructor must email a note to the editor (email@example.com) stating that the essay was written by the student(s).

 All submissions that cite sources must follow the American Psychological Association Style 6th Edition for documenting sources in the text and in the References page.

 Manuscript submissions should be double-spaced, size 12 points, Times New Roman font.
 Exceptions to this guideline include Research Done in Partnership with a Community Organization as well as Open Category submissions in diverse formats.